Mother of Louisville police shooting victim calls for peace

 Mayor Greg Fischer said police officers fired no shots.
 Instead, they provided aid to the wounded, he said.
 TV video showed terrified protesters fleeing as gunfire erupted.

-With more rallies planned, Taylor’s mother joined the chorus of calls for protests to remain peaceful.
-In her statement, Tamika Palmer said her daughter – an emergency medical technician – devoted her life to others and the “last thing she’d want right now is any more violence.”
+With more rallies planned Friday, Taylor’s mother joined the chorus of calls for protests to remain peaceful.
+In her statement, Tamika Palmer said her daughter — an emergency medical technician — devoted her life to others and the “last thing she’d want right now is any more violence.”

 “Please keep saying her name,” her statement said.
 “Please keep demanding justice and accountability, but let’s do it the right way without hurting each other.
 We can and we will make some real change here.
 Now is the time.
 Let’s make it happen, but safely.”